-Although most students who take Bio 193-194 work with a member of the HMC biology department, it is also possible to do biology-related senior research with a faculty member in another HMC department (for instance, chemistry) or at one of the other Claremont Colleges.
-Students working with a faculty member outside of the HMC biology department are assigned a faculty “liaison” within the HMC biology department, and are required to fulfill the same requirements and meet the same deadlines as students working within the department.
-Students who wish to work outside of the HMC biology department must make all arrangements for doing so themselves, and should be aware that their host department/advisor may impose additional requirements on them (for instance, requiring presentations to another department/college or requiring a poster).
+Although most students who take Bio 193-194 work with a member of the Harvey Mudd biology department, it is also possible to do biology-related senior research with a faculty member in another department (for instance, chemistry) or at one of the other Claremont Colleges.
+Students working with a faculty member outside of the Harvey Mudd biology department are assigned a faculty “liaison” within the Harvey Mudd biology department and are required to fulfill the same requirements and meet the same deadlines as students working within the department.
+Students who wish to work outside of Harvey Mudd’s biology department must make all arrangements for doing so themselves, and should be aware that their host department/advisor may impose additional requirements on them (for instance, requiring presentations to another department/college or requiring a poster).

 Biology 195-196, Intensive Research